wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </p>
                                         <div class="param-default">
-                                            <span class="param-default-value">Default: <code>wso2carbon</code></span>
+                                            <span class="param-default-value">Default: <code></code></span>
                                         </div>

                                     </div>
                                     <div class="param-description">
                                         <p>The alias of the public key corresponding to the private key that is included in the keystore.
 The public key is used for encrypting data in the Micro Integrator server, which only the corresponding private key can decrypt.
-The public key is embedded in a digital certificate, and this certificate can be shared over the internet by storing it in a separate trust store file.</p>
+The public key is embedded in a digital certificate, and this certificate can be shared over the internet by storing it in a separate trust store file.
+By default, the alias of the <a href="https://ei.docs.wso2.com/en/latest/micro-integrator/references/config-catalog/#primary-keystore">primary keystore</a> is enabled for this purpose.</p>
                                     </div>
                                 </div>
                             </div><div class="param">